Shijothomashome/proshop-project/notes.md

 <!-- BACKEND AUTHENTICATION -->
 Created userController.js and userRoutes.js and
 wrote all the routes associated with users init, then checked all user routes using postman API.
-Now started with login authentication route, Setup the express parsers in the server.js file then restructured the email and password from req.body and then it will check for the user in the database using the email given, for checking with the password we will write a matchPassword function inside the userSchema with bcrypt and will call it on this controller.
+Now started with login (auth) authentication route, Setup the express parsers in the server.js file then restructured the email and password from req.body and then it will check for the user in the database using the email given, for checking with the password we will write a matchPassword function inside the userSchema with bcrypt and will call it on this controller.
 And in a if condition we will check that if there is a user && if the passwords matches or not.if it not satisfies it will take to the else block which will throw a new error.

-# JSON Web Tokens
+# Generate JSON Web Tokens
 In the backend install jwt "npm i jsonwebtoken" and then create a folder called utils, inside the utils folder create a file called generateTokens and write the code as a function which generates jwt and stores it into the httpOnly cookie.
 And then call the function inside the if block mentioned above by passing the response and userId